Yilden/portal/README.md

   > Weighted Companion Cube
     A modified version of the weighted storage cube.
 It has a pink heart this time.
   > Sentry Turret
     A sentry turret unit that shoots at test subject in it's prespective.
 It can't rotate or move.

-Note: Only use for the opposite team of the test subject, and it's not meant to be pushed around.
+    *Note: For sentry, only use in the opposite team of the test subject, and it's not meant to be pushed around.

 Items